Background

 Solution

-MATRIX’s Rapid Scale Hiring delivery model immediately captured this client’s attention.
+Motion’s Rapid Scale Hiring Delivery Model immediately captured this client’s attention.

-The revamped process created a very tight partnership between the MATRIX Recruiting Team, the Client’s internal recruiting team, and the business leadership, and allowed the internal recruiting team to handle a requisition volume almost double what they would ordinarily be able to on their own.
+The revamped process created a very tight partnership between Motion's Recruiting Team, the Client’s internal recruiting team, and the business leadership, and allowed the internal recruiting team to handle a requisition volume almost double what they would ordinarily be able to on their own.

-For their part, the MATRIX team handled all of the heavy lifting – sourcing, outreach, and first and second level screenings.
+For their part, the Motion team handled all of the heavy lifting – sourcing, outreach, and first and second-level screenings.

 Qualified candidates were submitted to the internal recruiting team in a seamless handoff process where the candidate was aware of the process and who they would be hearing from and when at all times.